These zoodles are served with a fabulous bolognese sauce that’s super quick to make.

 - 1 6- ounce tomato paste (Muir Glen is organic and gluten free)

 - 1 dried bay leaf

 - parmesan cheese to taste optional

 - Prepare Zoodles: Cut zucchini into zoodles using a spiralizer.
 Place the spiralized zucchini in a colander and toss with the salt until coated.
 Place colander in a shallow bowl for 20 - 30 minutes while zoodles release their moisture, then pat dry with paper towels.

 - Prepare Bolognese Sauce: In a large skillet, heat the oil over a medium-low flame.
 Add onion, garlic, carrot and celery and saute on low, about 5 minutes.
 Add meat, season with salt and cook stirring frequently, until meat has browned, about 10 minutes.
 Add tomato puree, tomato paste, bay leaf, salt, oregano to taste.
 Simmer covered over low heat until the sauce thickens, about 1/2 hour.
 Remove and discard the bay leaf.

 - Cook Zoodles: When the zoodles are ready to cook, pat them with paper towels.
 Then heat 2 tablespoons of olive oil in another skillet.
 Add 3 cloves of chopped garlic and cook until fragrant, about 2 minutes.
 Add zoodles (zucchini), and cook about 2 minutes.
 Stir and cook for one more minute.
 Then let the zoodles sit for a few minutes to allow any excess water to be released, drain.
 Transfer to a bowl.

 - Pour bolognese sauce over drained zoodles and gently toss.
-Top with grated parmesan cheese.
+You may top with grated parmesan cheese, but this is optional.
 Serve immediately.